 In Manitoba, there is a government agency called Victim Services that is designed to help provide information and support to victims and complainants.
 Victim Services relays information to the Crown Attorney's office.
 To phone Victim Services in Winnipeg you can call (204) 945-6851.

-Finally, in almost every domestic violence case, there is a no contact order put in place either by the police or by a Judge.
+In almost every domestic violence case, there is a no contact order put in place either by the police or by a Judge.
 Sometimes, the victim or complainant requests a no contact and in other cases they don't, but it is up to the police or the Judge to decide what conditions are appropriate for bail.
 The order is on the person who was charged, which means he or she cannot contact or communicate with the victim or complainant.
 Typically, the no contact order is only one way - and the victim or complainant is legally allowed to contact the accused but if the accused responds, then the accused is breaking the law and can be charged with a new criminal offence.
 The accused can apply to delete the no contact order but it is in effect until the change is approved by a Crown Attorney or a Judge.

 About the author